Tianqiao and Chrissy Chen Institute: Programs and institutions

-Research and recognition
+Research

 Since its inception, researchers at the Tianqiao and Chrissy Chen Institute at Caltech have published research on topics such as aiding paralyzed patients feel sensation, the neural processes associated with fear, deciphering how the brain manages thirst, the mechanisms behind memory recollection, the neural codes for body movements, and others.
 A number of Tianqiao and Chrissy Chen Institute researchers have received awards for their work.
-Institute researchers at Huashan Hospital, for example, received two National Science and Technology Awards in 2017 for their work on “Basic and Clinical Innovation Methods for Cerebral Fluid Through Surgery.”

 Documentary

 The institute commissioned the documentary Minds Wide Open, which aired on the Discovery Channel in 2018.
-An hour long, according to Barron's it "builds a case for why scientists need to focus on very basic questions of how the brain works and gives special attention to several young scientists who are on the verge of breakthroughs."
+Barron's wrote that it "builds a case for why scientists need to focus on very basic questions of how the brain works."
 The film won Gold Awards in the 2018 Cannes Corporate Media & TV Award film categories of medical, educational, and science and technology.